Web Catalog Information Subject to Change

 Middle States Commission on Higher Education

-The bachelor of science degree in forest resource management and the associate in applied science degree in forest technology are accredited by the Society of American Foresters (SAF).
+The master of forestry degree; the bachelor of science degrees in forest resource management, forest ecosystem science and natural resources management; and the associate in applied science degree in forest technology are accredited by the Society of American Foresters (SAF).
 SAF is recognized by the Commission on Recognition of Postsecondary Accreditation as the specialized accrediting body for forestry in the United States:

 Society of American Foresters